key topic

 Migration policy deals with issues of national and international mobility, such as supply and demand of workers, naturalization and citizenship, and the treatment and integration of refugees and other migrant categories (e.g. economic and family migrants).

-Migration’s impact on the native labor force, whether their health, access to jobs, or their wages, is a major concern among politicians, policymakers, and the public, and is a key factor in shaping migration policy.
+Migration’s impact on the native labour force, whether their health, access to jobs, or their wages, is a major concern among politicians, policymakers, and the public, and is a key factor in shaping migration policy.
 Research shows that immigration and emigration have both positive and negative implications for the native workforce as well as for family left behind and the workforce in sending countries, and that these often differ sharply from public perceptions and media coverage.

 For new academic research on this topic, see IZA's discussion papers on migration policy.